 The stick part of the trail is very easy, with little elevation change.
 You are walking through a fairly dense forest, but still with pretty good visibility.
 A sign at the beginning warned us it was an elk calving area.
 Elk hide their newborn calves in the woods during the day and this looked like a great place to do that.

 Thankfully, we did not see any elk calves.
 One thing is for sure, I never want to get between a baby animal and its mama.
-Doesn’t matter what kind of animal it is, that is never a good idea.
+It doesn’t matter what kind of animal it is, that is never a good idea.

 The uphill part of the trail was definitely a bit strenuous and required a few pauses to catch our breath.
 Grant blames some of his medication, but I usually struggle too, even without the medication.
 If you’re not a big fan of strenuous uphill climbs, just take it slow.